byfranke/persistentshell/README.md

 This repository contains scripts for setting up a persistent reverse shell connection.
 The connection utilizes encrypted configuration for enhanced security.
 It is designed to automatically restart and attempt reconnection at regular intervals, ensuring persistent access.

 # Contents
-**install.sh**: A Bash script that installs required Python packages, sets up **persistence.py** as a system service for automatic startup, and executes **encrypt.py** to generate encrypted configuration.
+**setup.sh**: A Bash script that installs required Python packages, sets up **persistence.py** as a system service for automatic startup, and executes **encrypt.py** to generate encrypted configuration.

 **persistence.py**: A Python script that establishes a reverse shell connection to a specified server, automatically reconnecting every 20 seconds if the connection is lost.